 My timing to read the aforementioned Forbes piece was good since I'd just finished fighting my way through Nassim Taleb's best selling book, The Black Swan.
-(I use the verb "fight" because several technical aspects of the book are incomprehensible to me).
+(I say "fight" because several technical aspects of the book are incomprehensible to me).

 In their own ways, Messrs.
 Flax and Taleb fillet and roast the cadre of economists, public policy-makers and financial journalists who worship at the Keynesian alter.
 Living within one's means and free market principles are concepts ignored, even ridiculed, by economic intelligentsia (e.g. Paul Krugman) as they advocate for trillions in "stimulus".

-Their voices usually (always?) clamor for more government spending.
+Their voices usually clamor for more government spending.
 The reason QE2 failed, according to these experts, is that the sum wasn't large enough and all the fresh liquidity wasn't given enough time to work.
-On the other hand, economists like Nassim Taleb see the economic calamities we now face, through a very different lens.
+On the other hand, economists like Nassim Taleb see the economic calamities we now face, through a different lens.
 But first back to the Forbes, piece.

 "The principal failing of macroeconomics is the intrusion it invites and the certainty it instills in politicians...no planner, no matter how wise, could possibly appreciate all the subjective nuances lurking behind these numbers.
 Such schemes are doomed to folly."